Annual club membership costs £35 which allows entry to the internal and external competitions ran throughout the season.

 Please feel free to ask any of the Committee questions you may have about the club.
 Committee members are easily identifiable by their name badges, and you will almost always find one next to the door to give you a warm welcome and point you in the right direction.

 Yes.
-To cover judges and presenters expenses we charge £2.00 at the door.
+To cover judges and presenters expenses we charge £3.00 at the door for members and £5 for visitors.
 This fee also covers cost of refreshments during the evening.
 If you are visiting for the first time and wish to return once or twice to see if the FCC is for you we may waive the door entrance fee.

 The club runs between September and April, and meetings are held 7.30 each Thursday evening in Falkirk Bowling Club, Cochrane Street, Falkirk, FK1 1QB.